 Ariel's screenplay FRENEMY landed on the annual Black List, an industry insider poll of the best un-produced scripts currently floating around Hollywood.
 The potential of the script (and its comedic take on Lindsay Lohan and Paris Hilton's feud) drew solo coverage in W, Vice, Dazed, and PAPER Magazine, which dubbed it "one of the buzziest entries on the list."

 Previously, Ariel won the Bluecat Screenplay Competition.
 Her other screenplays have reached the finals in Final Draft's Big Break Competition (top 3) and Script Pipeline (top 10.)
-She was also named a semifinalist in the Academy Nicholl and Screencraft Fellowship.
+She was also twice named a semifinalist in the Academy Nicholl and Screencraft Fellowship.

 As a director, Ariel has won multiple grants and awards, including funds to live and shoot in Beijing and a Chinese Academy Award for Documentary Film.
 (The regime almost detained her in the process.)

 Ariel graduated magna cum laude from the USC School of Cinematic Arts, which awarded her a full-tuition Trustee Scholarship.
 As the first student admitted to both their Writing for Screen & Television and Film Production programs, she won the Jeffrey Jones Scholarship for Excellence in Writing and the Marguerite Roberts Screenwriting Award.
-Today, that ambition drives Ariel to defy her wheat intolerance and eat large amounts of penne ala vodka.
+Today, that ambition drives Ariel to defy her wheat allergy and eat large amounts of penne ala vodka.

 Currently, she's adapting the ultra-viral TikTok fiasco "West Elm Caleb" into an unhinged rom-com.